CARE ACT 2014

 - competency in the task: this will require the advocacy organisation assuring itself that the advocates who work for it are all competent and have regular training and assessment

-- integrity and good character: this might be assessed through: interview and selection processes; seeking and scrutinising references prior to employment and ongoing DBS checks (see Disclosure and Barring Service).
+- integrity and good character: this might be assessed through: interview and selection processes; seeking and scrutinising references prior to employment and ongoing DBS checks (see Disclosure and Barring Service chapter).

 - the ability to work independently of the local authority or body carrying out assessments, planning or reviews on the local authority’s behalf: this includes the ability to make a judgement about what a person is communicating and what is in a person’s best interests, as opposed to in a local authority’s best interests, and to act accordingly to represent this